keivernunez/demo-repo/README.md

 My first one, actually

-Finally I wash able to set up my ssh keys and successfully push the repository
+Finally I was able to set up my ssh keys and successfully push the repository

 Next step, the branching